 - (a) General intent and guidelines.
-With the exception of subsection (b)(I) of this rule, this rule only governs deposits for basic local exchange service, and does not govern deposits for any other jurisdictional service. - (I) Each LEC shall process an application for service made orally, in writing, or via a secure website in a non-discriminatory manner. - (II) The LEC shall establish and maintain a written procedure for determining an applicant's credit status in its tariff. - (b) Criteria for establishment and amount of deposits. - (I) Each LEC's deposit and credit policy shall determine credit worthiness in an equitable and non-discriminatory manner. - (A) The LEC may require a new or existing customer to pay a deposit if billing records are available and records indicate recent or substantial delinquencies. - (B) A LEC shall not refuse to provide service to a customer who declines to provide a social security number.
+With the exception of subsection paragraph (b)(I) of this rule, this rule only governs deposits for basic local exchange service, and does not govern deposits for any other jurisdictional service.
+HCSM recipients. - (I) Each LEC_HCSM recipient shall process an application for service made orally, in writing, or via a secure website in a non-discriminatory manner. - (II) The LEC-HCSM recipient shall establish and maintain a written procedure for determining an applicant's credit status inand include this on its tariff.website. - (b) Criteria for establishment and amount of deposits... - (I) Each LEC's HCSM recipient's deposit and credit policy shall determine credit worthiness in an be equitable and non-discriminatory and shall not impose more stringent requirements than the HCSM imposes in areas where HCSM support is not provided. manner. - (A) The LEC may require a new or existing customer to pay a deposit if billing records are available and records indicate recent or substantial delinquencies. - (B) A LEC , shall not refuse to provide service to a customer who declines to provide a social security number.